New rules may break voting stalemate over Nasdaq data processor

 An agreement to form "CTC LLC" will soon be filed in draft form with the SEC, a source at an exchange said.

-Angstadt was formerly general counsel at NYSE Arca, an exchange operated by Intercontinental Exchange Inc, and was senior counsel at the SEC's division of market regulation.
+Angstadt was formerly general counsel at NYSE Arca, an exchange operated by Intercontinental Exchange Inc (ICE.N), and was senior counsel at the SEC's division of market regulation.